GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 The sinusoidal projection is one of the oldest known projections, is equal-area, and has been used since the mid-16th century.
-It has also been called the “Equal-area Mercator” projection.
+It has also been called the "Equal-area Mercator" projection.
 The central meridian is a straight line; all other meridians are sinusoidal curves.
 Parallels are all equally spaced straight lines, with scale being true along all parallels (and central meridian).
 To use it, you need to select: